 The resulting product nets Warshaw a $200,000 payment, but it is torture for gamers to play, featuring frustrating control over the lost alien, along with endlessly confusing gameplay.
 Expecting a windfall of sales, Atari manufactures around five million cartridges, but only one million are eventually purchased.
 In dollar figures, $98 million in cartridges are shipped by Atari right before Thanksgiving…a week and half later they ship none.
-Even though wary retailers had scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after an initial Thanksgiving rush of retail orders.
+Even though wary retailers have scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after this initial Thanksgiving rush of retail orders.
 To try and help move the product, a lavish TV commercial for the video game is produced by Spielberg, who also handpicks its director.
 Even utilizing the cinematographer and camera operator from the film doesn’t help the ad dig E.T. the video game out of its hole.
 Bob Abbate, president of the Sounds Alive chain of music stores of Connecticut, would put the industry’s attitude about the game’s release most succinctly: “E.T. is a bomb”.

 The Big Dump